Joe Medwick: Career

+Early minor-league career (1930–1932)

 Medwick entered professional baseball in 1930 with the Scottdale Scotties of the Middle Atlantic League.
 In 75 games he had a .419 batting average and 22 home runs.
 He spent most of the next two seasons with the Houston Buffaloes of the Texas League.
 He played 161 games for Houston in 1931, hitting .305 with 19 home runs.
 He played in 139 games for the team the next year, hitting .354 with 26 home runs before being called up to the major leagues.

+St. Louis Cardinals (1932–1940)

-He made his MLB debut with the Cardinals in 1932.
+He made his major-league debut with the Cardinals in 1932.
 By 1934, he hit .319 with 18 home runs and 106 runs batted in (RBIs).
 Though Medwick swung at any pitch near the strike zone, he was difficult to strike out.
 He became known as one of baseball's rising stars, but was competitive to the point of combativeness, and regarded by some as self-centered.

 Medwick's hard-charging style of play got him pulled out of the seventh game of the 1934 World Series by Commissioner Kenesaw Mountain Landis after a hard slide into third baseman Marv Owen on a triple which caused Detroit Tigers fans to pelt Medwick with fruits and vegetables.
 Landis also ordered Owen benched.
 Medwick remains the only known player to be thrown out of a game for his own personal safety.
 When asked about the incident after the game, Medwick replied, "I knew why they threw them.
 What I don't understand is why they brought them to the ballpark in the first place."

-Medwick won the National League Triple Crown and the NL Most Valuable Player Award in 1937, leading the league with a .374 batting average, 31 home runs, and 154 RBIs.
-He remains the last NL player to win a Triple Crown.
+Medwick won the National League Triple Crown and the National League Most Valuable Player Award in 1937, leading the league with a .374 batting average, 31 home runs, and 154 RBIs.
+He remains the last National League player to win a Triple Crown.
 He would have won its home run component outright, but a home run hit in a June 6 game that was later wiped out by forfeit left him tied with Mel Ott.
 Medwick also led the National League with 237 hits, 111 runs scored, 56 doubles, 406 total bases, and a .641 slugging percentage.
 Before his 26th birthday, Medwick had accumulated 1,101 hits, the 12th highest total for a 25-year-old player in MLB history.

+Medwick's 64 doubles in 1936 remains the National League record.
+He also held the National League record with seven consecutive seasons with 40 or more doubles until Stan Musial topped it with nine.